 Amount of time devoted to each component for different course types and modalities:

-A face-to-face lecture or seminar class, which includes ITV classes, represents an average time commitment of 1 hour of face-to-face lecture or seminar class per week and 2 hours per week spent out of class on class work.
+Lecture or seminar, which includes VC and TC classes, requires an average time commitment of 1 hour of face-to-face lecture or seminar class per week and 2 hours per week spent out of class on class work.
 This represents at least 10 hours of face-to-face time and 20 hour of out of class time per quarter.

-A lecture course with a laboratory or studio component contains a combination of face-to-face lecture components and laboratory/shop components.
+A lecture with a laboratory or studio component contains a combination of face-to-face/synchronous lecture components and laboratory/shop components.
 The ratio of each is not fixed so long as each the total number of hours fulfills the definitions for the three components.
 For example, a 5 credit lecture course with a laboratory component expects 15 hours devoted to the class per week for a typical quarter (5 credits x 3 hours per credit).
 The class may have 4 hours of lecture, 2 hours of laboratory time with the remaining 9 hours expected per quarter.
 Alternately, the course may allocate 30 hours to lecture and 40 hours to lab if a greater lab component is necessary.

-An online or independent course that has no face-to-face component, including courses with IL or OL section code, represents an average time commitment of 3 hour of out of class time per week.
+Asynchronous delivery has no face-to-face component, including classes with IL or OL section code, requires an average time commitment of 3 hour of out of class time per week.
 This represents at least 30 hours of out of class time per quarter.

-A physical education (PHED) course represents an average time commitment of 3 hour of face-to-face physical education activity per week and no requirement for out of class work.
+A physical education (PHED) course requires an average time commitment of 3 hour of face-to-face physical education activity per week and no requirement for out of class work.
 This represents at least 30 hours of physical education activity per quarter.

-A hybrid lecture class typically represents an average time commitment of half as many hours of face-to-face time per week as a standard lecture course and a commensurate increase in the time spent out of class on class work.
-The out of class time may include an online or an independent component.
+A hybrid lecture class typically requires an average time commitment of half as many hours of face-to-face time per week as a standard lecture course and a commensurate increase in the time expected to be spent out of class on class work.
+The out-of-class time may include an online or an independent component.
 Hybrid courses may have less than or more than half as much face-to-face time as a standard lecture course, in which case the out of class component is increased or decreased as needed to represent an average of 3 hours per week or 30 hours per quarter for each credit earned.

-An Internship or Practicum Courses - One internship or practicum credit hour represents an expectation of at least 40 hours of student internship or practicum work per quarter or an average time commitment of at least 4 hours per week for a standard length quarter.
+An Internship or Practicum Courses - One internship or practicum credit hour requires an expectation of at least 40 hours of student internship or practicum work per quarter or an average time commitment of at least 4 hours per week for a standard length quarter.
+Field experience courses fit into this designation also.

-A learning contract (LC section) or individualized learning (x89) course may contain some face-to-face component and the time commitment should be such that students commit an average of 3 hours per week or 30 hours per quarter for each credit earned.
+A learning contract (LC section) or individualized learning (x89) course may contain some face-to-face/synchronous component and the time commitment should be such that students commit an average of 3 hours per week or 30 hours per quarter for each credit earned.

 The tables below provide examples of different types and modalities for a 5 credit hour course.
 The table on the left lists the number of hours a student is expected to devote to each of the three components for the 5 credit hour course each week for a standard ten week quarter.
 The table on the right lists the same information for an entire quarter.
 This table is useful for determining the number of hours in each component for courses taught in non-standard timeframes.
 Note that 50 minutes of face-to-face class time constitutes 1 hour of class meeting time, which allows for breaks and time for students to move between classes.